Marker Logo

 Sevier County Veterans Memorial Marker image.
 Click for full size.

-Photographed By Stanley and Terrie Howard, March 15, 2009
+Photographed by Stanley and Terrie Howard, March 15, 2009

 3. Sevier County Veterans Memorial Marker

 County.
-Marker can be reached from Old Mill Avenue.
+It can be reached from Old Mill Avenue.
 Off Old Mill Ave. on right if traveling north on The Great Smokey Mountain Parkway (US 321/441) in Pigeon Forge, Tennessee.
 Touch for map.
 Marker is in this post office area: Pigeon Forge TN 37863, United States of America.
 Touch for directions.

 Sevier County Veterans Memorial Marker image.
 Click for full size.

-Photographed By Stanley and Terrie Howard, March 15, 2009
+Photographed by Stanley and Terrie Howard, March 15, 2009

 4. Sevier County Veterans Memorial Marker